The mine is located in the upper Kaji River basin in the northern part of the prefecture and produced iron ore from the late 20th century.

 As a result, the JNR Akatani Line began its service in 1925 and connected Shibata and Akatani.

-In time with the opening of the mine in 1941, the Akatani Line was extended to Higashi-Akatani Station, and a new exclusive railway line connected the station and Akatani-Testuzan Station in Sodegamidaira.
+In time with the opening of the mine in 1941, the Akatani Line was extended to Higashi-Akatani Station, and a new dedicated railway line connected the station and Akatani-Testuzan Station in Sodegamidaira.

-In 1957, the company completed a tunnel connecting Kotosawa and Bawarisawa as well as the construction of an electrified exclusive railway line, enabling year-round operation.
+In 1957, the company completed a tunnel connecting Kotosawa and Bawarisawa as well as the construction of an electrified dedicated railway line, enabling year-round operation.

 At the beginning of the development, related facilities, such as a mining office, an ore storage facility, miners' row houses, and a company bathhouse, were built in Sodegamidaira.